jaspersim/jaspersim.github.io/_pages/publications.md

 **\* Presenting author**

+Sim, J. H. (2024, 6 September).
+Acquiring and processing multi-accent Singapore.
+Presented at the Interdisciplinary Workshop on Multilingualism and Multiculturalism (IWMM), Singapore.

 Sim, J. H. (2024, 20 June).
 Variation in caregiver input and variable outcomes in early phonological acquisition of Singapore English.
-To be presented online at the Multilingualism, language contact, language variation colloquium, Humboldt University, Berlin.
+Presented online at the Multilingualism, language contact, language variation colloquium, Humboldt University, Berlin.

 Sim, J. H. (2024, 23 April).
 Factors predicting variable outcomes in phonological acquisition.
 Presented online at the LML Research Seminar series, The Education University of Hong Kong.